 Sturgeon all over the place, and worse, smiling!

 More money fell from the heavens onto Scotland to alleviate us of our problems caused by others.
 Scotland’s opponents were livid.
 Why should Scotland get stacks of cash and we don’t, they cried, and wept, and grieved into their wine glasses.

 Two of Scotland’s remaining steel mills threatened with closure by the conglomerate Tata, were saved, workers jobs and all, taken over by Liberty House a company run by Sanjeev Gupta, executive chair of the Liberty House Group.

-Gupta said, a “new era” for the industry had begun as a result of the deal.
-Six months after the struggling Indian conglomerate Tata Steel announced it was mothballing the two sites with the loss of 270 jobs, it handed the keys to the new owner, Liberty House Group.
+Gupta said, a “new era” for the industry had begun.
+Six months after the struggling Indian conglomerate Tata Steel announced it was mothballing the two sites with the loss of 270 jobs, it handed the keys to the new owner Liberty House Group.